 A: High.
 Aerie’s course policies outline our academic expectations; you will be given a handbook outlining our course policies once you have been accepted into the Semester.
 Students must receive passing grades on weekly exams to be eligible to test for the National Registry final exam; this is not an Aerie policy – it is a National Registry policy.
 Poor grades may result in expulsion from the program and may result in not being able to test for, or receive, your National Registry EMT certification.

 Q: Do I need to be enrolled in college to participate in the Semester?

 A: No, participants do not need to be university students to enroll.
 However, they may need to be enrolled to receive federal financial aid and university sponsored health insurance.

 Q: Are there any prerequisites for the Semester?

 A: Students must be ready for an intense, challenging experience, but there are no specific academic prerequisites.
 Many of our best students have had no previous medical training.
 Students must be 18 years of age.
 In addition, to test for and receive National Registry EMT certification, students must have a high school diploma/ GED and have no current felony convictions.
-Otherwise, we expect students to arrive with a solid work ethic, open mind and positive attitude.
+Otherwise, we expect students to arrive with a solid work ethic, physically capable of completing the program's activities, an open mind and a positive attitude.